romulloferreira/BrazilCovid19_DataAnalysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+We have no complete official account of COVID-19 cases data in the Brazil, so we have to get this data from the public health authority in each Brazil state and territory (and the Federal District).
+This data we collect on some open data government sites, like OpenDataSUS.

 Must give credit to OpenDataSUS and Brazilian Open Data Portal for the data.
 You can find the Licensing for the data and other descriptive information for the COVID-19 data on [OpenDataSUS](https://opendatasus.saude.gov.br/) and [Brazilian Open Data Portal](https://dados.gov.br/dataset).